Nonlinear Hall responses in tunable nodal Dirac semimetals: Introduction

 The paper is organised as follows: In Sec.~\ref{Model Hamiltonian}, we introduce the model Hamiltonian and the underlying symmetries.
 This is followed by a formal derivation for expressions for the electrically driven higher order Hall conductivities in terms of quantum geometric quantities in Sec.~\ref{Theoretical Background}.
 We then present numerical results showing the evolution of second-order and third-order Hall responses across various nodal phases in Section \ref{BCD induced} and \ref{BCP induced}.
-Finally, in Sec.~\ref{Summary}, we summarise our main findings and discussed about future outlook.
+Finally, in Sec.~\ref{Summary}, we summarize our main findings and discuss the future outlook.